italia/spid-cie-oidc-docs/docs/en/metadata_oidc_rp.rst

 OpenID Connect Relying Party Metadata (RP)
 ++++++++++++++++++++++++++++++++++++++++++

-Un RP DEVE pubblicare all'interno del suo EC un Metadata da *federation_entity* e uno da *openid_relying_party* come riportato nel seguente esempio:
+An RP MUST publish in its EC a Metadata from *federation_entity* and a Metadata from *openid_relying_party*, as reported in the following example:

 .. code-block::